jacobdensford/jacobdensford.com/projects/new-trpg.md

 **Example character:** *Jane is a charming CLASS who seeks wealth to pay her family's debts, but she will never trust again after what happened last time.*

 > The motivations and flaws will be a great way to add theme, tone, and setting flavor to the game.
-I also might replace flaws with worst outcomes, but we'll see.
+I also might replace flaws with worst outcomes, like from Dogs in the Vineyard, but we'll see.

 ### Attributes

 There are three attributes: Body (BOD), Intellect (INT), and Willpower (WIL).
+Their values range from a d4 to a d12.
 A PC's Body represents how strong and dexterous they are, Intellect how sharp-eyed and smart, and Willpower their force of will and magical potential.

 Roll on the following table for each attribute to assign dice.
-(Alternatively, assign a d6 to each attribute, or assign a d6 to one, a d8 to one, and a d4 to one.)
+(Alternatively, assign a d6 to each attribute, or assign an array of d4, d6, and d8.)

 d8|Attribute Die
 :--|:--